triciaward/fast-api-template/README.md

 #### Step 2: Rename the Template Directory

 **What this does:**
-- Renames the template directory to your project name
+- Renames the template directory to your project name with "_backend" suffix
 - Prevents configuration conflicts
 - Sets up the foundation for customization

+**💡 Important:** The directory will ALWAYS be renamed to end with "_backend"
+- "My Awesome Project" → "myawesomeproject_backend"
+- "Todo App" → "todo_app_backend"
+- "E-commerce API" → "ecommerce_api_backend"

 **How to do it:**
 1. Make sure you're in the `fast-api-template` directory